darcyg32/Text-Based-Hangman/README.md

 # Text-Based-Hangman
 A text-based hangman game implemented entirely in C++.

-Simply run main.cpp and follow the instructions!
+Simply run main.exe and follow the instructions!